Jack Murdock (American football)

 Jack Murdock (September 16, 1930 – September 16, 2007) was an American football coach.
 He served as the head football coach Westfield State University in Westfield, Massachusetts for four seasons, from 1986 to 1989, compiling a record of 19–18.

-Murdock was an assailant football coach at American International College in Springfield, Massachusetts, Holyoke High School in Holyoke, Massachusetts, and Chicopee High School in Chicopee, Massachusetts.
+Murdock was an assistant football coach at American International College in Springfield, Massachusetts, Holyoke High School in Holyoke, Massachusetts, and Chicopee High School in Chicopee, Massachusetts.
 He was later the head football coach at Holyoke before moving on Shamokin High School in Shamokin, Pennsylvania, where he served as head football coach for three seasons, from 1983 to 1985.

 Murdock was born on September 16, 1930, in Shamokin.
 He died on September 16, 2007, in Charlotte, Vermont.